cloudian/gosbench/Readme.md

     scrape_interval: 1s
     static_configs:
       - targets:
-        - WORKER1.example.com:8888
+        - DRIVER1.example.com:8888
-        - WORKER2.example.com:8888
+        - DRIVER2.example.com:8888
 ```

 To reload the configuration, you can either send a SIGHUP to your prometheus server or just restart it ;)
-Afterwards ensure that you have your Gosbench workers listed at http://your.prometheus.server.example.com:9090/targets
+Afterwards ensure that you have your Gosbench drivers listed at http://your.prometheus.server.example.com:9090/targets

-It is expected that the workers are in state `DOWN` most of the time... they are only scrapeable during a test run.
+It is expected that the drivers are in state `DOWN` most of the time... they are only scrapeable during a test run.

 It is Best Practice to run the [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) on all hosts as well, to gather common system metrics during the tests.
 This will help you in identifying bottlenecks.
 Please consult the Node Exporter manuals on how to install and configure it on your platform.

 ### Evaluating a test

-During a test, Prometheus will scrape the performance data continuously from the workers.
+During a test, Prometheus will scrape the performance data continuously from the drivers.
 You can visualize this data in Grafana.
 To get an overview of what the provided data looks like, check out [the example scrape](examples/example_prom_exporter.log).

 There is also an [example Grafana dashboard](examples/grafana_dashboard.json) that you can import and use.
 The Dashboard has some basic overview of the most common stats that people are interested in: